Is instability near a black hole key for "thermalization'' of its horizon?: Time evolution of a state and ``thermalization''

-{\it Time evaluation of a state and thermalization. --} In order to perform the quantum mechanical analysis of (\ref{1}), we first make it Hermitian.
+In order to perform the quantum mechanical analysis of (\ref{1}), we first make it Hermitian.
 For this, using Weyl ordering, we express it in the following operator form:

 where in the last step the commutator $[\hat{x},\hat{p}]=i\hbar$ has been applied.
-Considering the unitary time evaluation of an arbitrary quantum state $\Psi(x,0)$, one can find the later time state as \cite{SF,Supple}
+Considering the unitary time evolution of an arbitrary quantum state $\Psi(x,0)$ (representing our test particle on the stationary background), one can find the later time state as \cite{SF} {\footnote{It is easy to check that the norm of the wave function preserves with time evolution (see Appendix \ref{Norm}).}}

+In the above $t >0$ is the time lapse between the initial state and the later state, representing our particle under study.
+For the choice initial time as $t_{i}=0$, $t$ will be the later time at which we are interested to know about the evolved wave function.
+The evolution is done under the Hamiltonian (\ref{2}) and hence the time evolution operator is given by $U=e^{-\frac{i\hat{H}t}{\hbar}}$.
+Here we assumed that the wave function starts evolving from time $t_i=0$ so that it has no interaction with the Hamiltonian before initial time.
+After that it is in interaction with the Hamiltonian.
+Pictorially, it can be thought as keeping the particle, represented by the wave function $\Psi(x,0)$, very near to the horizon from time $t_i=0$; so that after time $t$ the wave function evolves to $\Psi(x,t)$ as it is now under the Hamiltonian (\ref{2}).

 Note that the later time quantum state suffers a dilation and this can lead to a mixing of positive and negative momenta in the evolved state, even though initial state is in particular momentum (positive or negative, not both).
-Due to this mixing the state becomes thermal in nature.
+Due to this mixing the state becomes thermal in nature with respect to a relevant monochromatic plane wave.
 We shall now investigate this possibility for two simple one dimensional examples: (a) a plane wave and (b) a Gaussian wave packet.

 (a) {\underline{Plane wave:}} The initial wave function is forward propagating plane wave $\Psi(x,0) \sim e^{ik_0x}$ with the momentum is defined as $p_0 = \hbar k_0$.
 Later time this will evolve according to (\ref{8}):